 The impacted student has the ability to file a police report with the appropriate law enforcement agency and proceed with criminal charges, regardless of whether the accused is a student or an employee, and regardless of where the situation occurred.

-The Title IX Coordinator will reach out to the impacted student to let them know that they have a right to request a Student Conduct or Title IX Grievance investigation, make a police report, be free from retaliation, and receive support from the college.
+The Title IX Coordinator will reach out to the impacted student to let them know that they have a right to request a Student Conduct or Title IX Grievance investigation, make a police report, be free from retaliation, and receive support from the university.
 The student may meet with the Title IX Coordinator and/or a RESTORE advocate to decide whether they want to take any action.
 The impacted student should be in “the driver’s seat.”

 Exceptions to when a Student Conduct investigation may be started, despite the impacted student’s wishes, include: 1) If the person accused has a history of violent behavior or is a repeat offender; 2) If the incident is an escalation of behavior; 3) If there is an increased risk that the accused will commit additional acts of violence; 4) If the accused used a weapon or force; 5) If the impacted student is a minor; 5) If there’s a pattern of perpetration by a particular group or at a given location.